PowerShellMafia/PowerSploit/README.md

 Logs keys pressed, time and the active window.

+#### `Get-GPPPassword`

+Retrieves the plaintext password and other information for accounts pushed through Group Policy Preferences.

 #### `Get-TimedScreenshot`

 A function that takes screenshots at a regular interval and saves them to a folder.